katiew23/labMoviesApp/README.md

 ### Reviews

-Users can access a review form from the favourites page and submit a review for a selected movie.
+Authenticated users can access a review form from the Favourite Movies page and submit a review for a selected movie.

+Reviews are stored in Supabase and linked to the authenticated user's ID.

+Each review stores:

+- User ID
+- Movie ID
+- Author name
+- Review content
+- Rating
+- Creation date

+Supabase Row Level Security policies allow reviews to be read publicly while ensuring that users can only add or delete reviews associated with their own account.

 ### Authentication